marc2332/bliss/doc/docs/config_session.md

         repl.bliss_bar.items.append(IDStatus(attributes=(ugap,)))   # Insertion Device position

-You can switch for a more compact view (for compliant widgets like AxisStatus) with :
+To switch to a more compact view (for compliant widgets like AxisStatus), use:

         repl.bliss_bar_format = 'compact'